April 23, 2022 9 min read

 The church Tony went to burnt incenses occasionally, for example, frankincense which people enjoyed very much.

-I then suggested him to search for the term "aloes" which means agarwood in the Bible.
+I then suggested he search the Bible for the term “aloes,” which means agarwood.
 He was interested and thanked me for the information.
-The below was some information in the Holy Bible.
+The information below is from the Holy Bible.

 Agarwood was named as the Wood of God.
 The reason: Jehovah has planted it